How Cold Electric took VOYAGERS’ climate festival 🔥THE HEAT off the grid

-THE HEAT, VOYAGERS.io’s first-ever climate-tech festival, is taking place on Friday September 20 2024 at the extraordinary Harwell Science and Innovation Campus in Oxfordshire.
+THE HEAT, VOYAGERS.io’s first-ever climate-tech festival, took place on Friday September 20 2024 at the extraordinary Harwell Science and Innovation Campus in Oxfordshire.

-THE HEAT will be a hands-on, practical, mind-expanding, friendship-building, exploratory, curiosity-led, science-based, creative, artistic, participatory, decentralised, experimental, edgy, live, risky, urgent and unpredictable gathering of the talented people working on climate technologies.
+THE HEAT is a hands-on, practical, mind-expanding, friendship-building, exploratory, curiosity-led, science-based, creative, artistic, participatory, decentralised, experimental, edgy, live, risky, urgent and unpredictable gathering of the talented people working on climate technologies.
 THE HEAT is not a conference.
 Don’t expect dull panels or awful coffee.
 Instead, come to make new friends, experience science in action, learn and share your knowledge, inspire and be inspired.
 Bring your most engaged and curious festival mindset.

 Unlike lithium-ion batteries, which can easily catch fire, Cold Electric’s lithium iron phosphate batteries have been rigorously tested over 15 years to ensure that they are non-flammable, positioning them as safer.
 That matters: the US Consumer Product Safety Commission recorded more than 25,000 lithium-ion battery fires between 2017 and 2022, resulting in an estimated 13 deaths and 141 injuries.

-Cold Electric is bringing its OG (Off Grid/On Grid) unit to THE HEAT, offering 2.1MWh of energy to power all the festival’s needs — and some.
+Cold Electric brought its OG (Off Grid/On Grid) unit to THE HEAT, offering 2.1MWh of energy to power all the festival’s needs — and some.
 The 6 by 2 by 3 metre unit is packed with batteries that are charged by solar or wind energy, and when in full use can power 1,500 households for an hour of simultaneous electricity usage.

 So, what’s the trick?